-Many genres from the golden age of games have almost died off completely (i.e. Beat 'em ups and Adventure games), but Shoot 'em ups somehow continue to see regular releases on current gen consoles.
-Even so, the developers of bullet patterns and power-ups do admittedly cater to a small, niche market.
-Ask anyone who the best extant shmup developer is and you'll get one resounding answer: Cave.
+Many genres from the golden age of games have almost died off completely (i.e. Beat 'em ups and Adventure games), but Shoot 'em ups continue to beat the odds and see regular releases on current gen consoles.
+At the same time, there's a very small number of developers who currently cater to this niche market.
+Ask anyone who the best one is and you'll probably get one resounding answer: Cave.
 Unfortunately, Cave is very Japanese, with its only office located in—surprise, surprise—Japan, and they have historically focused on Japanese gamers.

 Thankfully, it's been getting easier and easier to enjoy Cave titles outside of Japan.
-Gaining access to Cave's offerings, though, isn't very straightforward.
-You have to contend with everything from iOS downloads to region-free Xbox 360 discs as well as the occasional Xbox Live Arcade and Xbox On Demand download.
-This guide will help you balance all your options and get a grip on where to start building a U.S.-friendly library of Cave games.
+But gaining access to Cave's offerings isn't very straightforward.
+There's everything from iPhone titles, iPad ones, games that play on both, as well as Xbox downloads and even some region-free Xbox 360 discs.
+This guide will help you balance all your options and get a grip on where to start building your library of Cave titles.

 You may have heard the rumors about how the iOS platform is providing independent developers with a very accessible and easy way to bring games to market.
 Case in point, Cave has quickly become one of the best game developers on the entire platform, thanks to phenomenal ports of their popular shoot 'em ups as well as new original titles.
-If you want to quickly and affordable delve into Cave's software library, you'll find that the iPhone—or better yet, thanks to its larger screen and iCade potential—the iPad, offers incredible bang for your buck.
-Games range from $4 to $12, which as you'll realize when we delve into physical disc options later, is a hell of a deal.
+If you want to quickly and affordably delve into Cave's software library, you'll find that the iPhone or—better yet, thanks to its larger screen and iCade potential—the iPad, offer incredible bang for your buck.
+Games range from $4 to $14, and—while the upper end of prices seems crazy high in this era of mobile free-to-play games—you'll soon realize that it's still a hell of a deal compared to the alternatives.

 Bug Princess